Megge06/TermiCam/README.md

 If you do not have Go installed, you can download a pre-compiled binary for your operating system and architecture directly from the [GitHub Releases](https://github.com/Megge06/TermiCam/releases) page.

 > [!WARNING]
-> FFmpeg is still needed when running the binaries, it is not compiled into the binaries.
+> `FFmpeg` and `v4l2-ctl` is still needed when running the binaries, it is not compiled into the binaries.

 #### Linux & macOS